 So how did Adelaide and the South Australia handle it.
 Let’s have a look.

-I also did a prior post on Covid and the Australian response to it earlier at the onset of Covid.
+I had done a prior post on Covid and the Australian response to it earlier at the onset of Covid.
 Here it is.

-But let’s acknowledge first that the Federal restrictions played a big part on border entry from overseas.
-The States though had more control on health related Covid policies and regulations.
+Firstly the Federal restrictions played a big part on border entry from overseas.
+The States also had controls over border movements, their burden were health related Covid policies and regulations.

 Australia’s federal restrictions